 Support the Next Generation

-As our 2023 awardees described above, donor-funded Next Generation awards have transformative power, bringing peace of mind to their hard-working recipients and putting important and innovative projects into action, while honoring the legacy of those who came before.
-Please consider joining us in giving the gift of opportunity.
+As our 2024 awardees described above, donor-funded Next Generation awards have transformative power, supporting their hard-working recipients and putting important and innovative projects into action, while honoring the legacy of those who came before.
+If you are interested in giving to or have any questions regarding the Next Generation Initiative, please contact the Development team at ISR.